Three Men Charged In Killing Of Hip-Hop Legend Jam Master Jay

-Federal prosecutors have indicted two men who reportedly had long been suspects in the slaying of Run-DMC rap pioneer Jam Master Jay in a Queens, New York, recording studio in 2002.
+In May 2023, a third person was indicted in the killing of Run-DMC rap pioneer Jam Master Jay in a Queens, New York, recording studio in 2002.

-According to a detention memo, the alleged killers, Karl Jordan Jr., 36, and Ronald Washington, 56, executed Mizell, known as Jam Master Jay, because of a drug-distribution deal gone bad, the Washington Post reported.
+According to a detention memo, the killers executed Jason Mizell, known as Jam Master Jay, because of a drug-distribution deal gone bad, the Washington Post reported.

 The summer before he died, court documents state, the “King of Rock” musician obtained around 10 kilograms of cocaine “on consignment” from a supplier.
 Jordan and Washington, among others, were to be partners in the deal but Mizell cut them out after they got into a dispute, according to the detention memo.

 On the evening of Oct.
 30, 2002, the suspects were both armed when they broke into the 24/7 Studio in Jamaica, Queens, “where Mr. Mizell and others were working essentially, hanging out,” acting U.S. attorney DuCharme said.
 “They walked in and they murdered him in cold blood.”